QMMMS/crowdagent/README.md

-# CrowdAgent: A Multi-Agent System for Managed Multi-Source Annotation
+# CrowdAgent: Multi-Agent Managed Multi-Source Annotation System

-This repository contains the official implementation for the system demo paper, **"CrowdAgent: Multi-Agent Managed Multi-Source Annotation"**.
+This repository contains the official implementation for the system demo paper, **"CrowdAgent: Multi-Agent Managed Multi-Source Annotation System"**.

 **Note:** This project is currently under development.
 The codebase and documentation are subject to change.